MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-deploy-phishing-resistant-passwordless-authentication.md

 Method | Guidance
 -------|---------
 Windows Hello for Business | <li>Microsoft recommends using the Cloud Kerberos Trust method to deploy Windows Hello for Business.
 For more information, see the [Cloud Kerberos trust deployment guide](/windows/security/identity-protection/hello-for-business/deploy/hybrid-cloud-kerberos-trust?tabs=intune).
-Cloud Kerberos Trust is applicable to any environment where users are synced from on-premises Active Directory to Microsoft Entra ID.
-It is beneficial for these synced users on both Entra Joined and Entra Hybrid Joined PCs.<li>Windows Hello for Business should only be used when each user on a PC is signing into that PC as themselves.
+The Cloud Kerberos Trust method applies to any environment where users are synced from on-premises Active Directory to Microsoft Entra ID.
+It helps synced users on PCs that are either Microsoft Entra joined or Microsoft Entra hybrid joined.<li>Windows Hello for Business should only be used when each user on a PC is signing into that PC as themselves.
 It shouldn't be used on kiosk devices that use a shared user account.<li>Windows Hello for Business supports up to 10 users per device.
 If your shared devices need to support more users, then use a portable credential instead, such as security keys.<li>Biometrics are optional, but recommended.
 For more information, see [Prepare users to provision and use Windows Hello for Business](/windows/security/identity-protection/hello-for-business/deploy/prepare-users).
 Platform SSO Secure Enclave Key | <li>Platform SSO supports 3 different user authentication methods (Secure Enclave key, smart card, and password).
 Deploy the Secure Enclave key method to mirror your Windows Hello for Business on your Macs.<li>Platform SSO requires that Macs are enrolled in Mobile Device Management (MDM).
 For specific instructions for Intune, see [Configure Platform SSO for macOS devices in Microsoft Intune](/mem/intune/configuration/platform-sso-macos).<li>Refer to your MDM vendor’s documentation if you use another MDM service on your Macs.
 Passkeys | <li>Microsoft recommends the same device registration option to bootstrap passkeys in Microsoft Authenticator (rather than the cross-device registration option). <li>Users use their TAP to sign into Microsoft Authenticator directly on their iOS or Android device.<li>Passkeys are disabled by default in Microsoft Entra ID, enable them in the Authentication methods policy.
 For more information, see [Enable passkeys in Microsoft Authenticator](how-to-enable-authenticator-passkey.md). <li>Register passkeys in Authenticator on Android or iOS devices.